RubixML/ML/docs/datasets/api.md

 ```

 ### Selecting
-Return all the samples in the dataset:
+Return all the samples in the dataset in a 2-dimensional array:
 ```php
 public samples() : array
 ```

-Select the *sample* at row offset:
+Select a single row containing the sample at a given offset (offsets begin at 0):
 ```php
 public row(int $index) : array
 ```

-Select the *values* of a feature column at given offset (offsets begin at 0):
+Select the values of a feature column at a given offset (offsets begin at 0):
 ```php
 public column(int $index) : array
 ```